 Being a relatively young country, the Israeli judicial system does not see a great number of substantial wealth disputes (other than in the case of divorce proceedings).
 There are hardly any known disputes regarding trusts, foundations, or similar entities, conducted under Israeli law in Israeli courts.

-More common are disputes relating to the validity of wills: wills made at old age or by an unhealthy testator are sometimes attacked as being staged by interested parties while not representing the testator's true will due to his or her unsound mind at such time, or as being affected by undue influence.
+More common are disputes relating to the validity of wills: wills made at old age or by an unhealthy testator are sometimes attacked as being staged by interested parties while not representing the testator's true will due to their unsound mind at such time, or as being affected by undue influence.

-The Israeli Inheritance Law, 5725 – 1965 is very strict in providing that any provision of a will that benefits a party who has been a witness to, or has participated in any way in the making of, such will is null; hence, this provision of law is used as grounds to abundant disputes aiming to disqualify a will.
+In order to reduce interested party claims, the Israeli legislator strictly stated in the Inheritance Law, 5725 – 1965 that any provision of a will that benefits a party who has been a witness to, or has participated in any way in the making of (including by mere co-ordination of travel arrangement), such will is null; hence, this provision of law is used as grounds to abundant disputes aiming to disqualify a will.

 Under Israeli Trust Law, if damage is caused to assets or beneficiaries of a trust as a result of an act, omission, or negligence of a trustee, the trustee is personally liable to monetarily compensate for the decrease in value of an asset, as well as for any lost profit (in the amount equalling the difference between the value of the asset at the day of compensation and the value of the asset had the trustee not breached his or her duty).

 While Israeli law does recognise the concept of a trust, trusts are not recognised in Israel as a separate legal entity, and all rights and liabilities of the trust rest with its trustee or trustees.